DataDog/documentation/content/agent/faq/want-more-flexibility-with-your-custom-log-parser-add-dogstatsd.md

 ## The big idea

-f you're interested in this method of metric collection, you can build a custom log parser as you normally would ([following these instructions](/agent/logs), if you'd like some direction), but then instead of using the parser to actually submit the metrics or events in the return line of the parsing module, just use a [DogStatsD](/developers/dogstatsd) method instead.
+If you're interested in this method of metric collection, build a custom log parser as you normally would ([following these instructions](/agent/logs), if you'd like some direction), but then instead of using the parser to actually submit the metrics or events in the return line of the parsing module, just use a [DogStatsD](/developers/dogstatsd) method instead.
 Of course, in order to use a [DogStatsD](/developers/dogstatsd) method in a python log-parsing module, you'll want to start the module off by importing statsd from the [DogStatsD](/developers/dogstatsd) library just as you normally would when using the dogstatsd.

 ## An example